 One-year complimentary subscription to Carve

 Visit our Submittable page using the button below to submit an application.
-UPDATE: Fiction applications closed on March 15th, BUT Nonfiction applications are still open.
-Nonfiction writers: apply today!
+UPDATE: Applications closed on March 15th and the fiction and nonfiction workshops are both now full.
+Be sure to apply next year!